lostipani/fundamentals/python_metaclasses.md

 ```

 ## Use case: a singleton implementation
-As an example of metaclass usage, one can implement a singleton mixin to enforce this pattern to any custom class:
+As an example of metaclass usage, one can implement a singleton mixin and enforce this pattern to any custom class as follows:
 ```
 class Singleton(type):
   _instances = {}